infiniteflight/infiniteflight-docs/flying-guide/on-the-ground/pushback-and-engine-start.md

+Tip

-Tip:   For a realistic experience, start one engine at a time - wait for the % N1 to be green before starting the next engine.
+:   For a realistic experience, start one engine at a time - wait for the % N1 to be green before starting the next engine.